-Net cash used in operating activities primarily consists of net income or loss, adjusted for non-cash charges, plus or minus changes in operating assets and liabilities.
-Net cash used as a result of changes in operating assets and liabilities was \$344 million in the three months ended September 27, 2024, as compared to \$285 million net cash provided in the three months ended September 29, 2023, reflecting an increase in the volume of our business, as discussed above.

-Changes in our operating assets and liabilities are largely affected by our working capital requirements, which are dependent on the volume of our business and the effective management of our cash conversion cycle as well as timing of payments for taxes.
+Net cash provided by or used in operating activities primarily consists of net income or loss, adjusted for non-cash charges, plus or minus changes in operating assets and liabilities.
+Net cash [provided by/used in] operating assets and liabilities was \$[•] for 2024, as compared to \$197 million net cash provided in 2023, which reflects the [increase/reduction] in the volume of our business.
+Comparably, the net cash provided by changes in operating assets and liabilities was \$197 million for 2023, compared to \$600 million net cash used in 2022, which reflects the increase in the volume of our business.
+Changes in our operating assets and liabilities are largely affected by our working capital requirements, which are dependent on the effective management of our cash conversion cycle as well as timing of payments for taxes.
 Our cash conversion cycle measures how quickly we can convert our products into cash through sales.
-The cash conversion cycles were as follows:
+At the end of the respective fourth quarters, the cash conversion cycles were as follows (in days):

-September 27, 2024 September 29, 2023
+2024 2023 2022

-(in days))
+in days)

-Days sales outstanding 50 33
+Days sales outstanding [•] 35 49

-Days in inventory 163 152
+Days in inventory [•] 134 117

-Days payables outstanding (51) (56)
+Days payables outstanding [•] (37) (46)

-Cash Conversion cycle 162 129
+Cash conversion cycle 132 120